rogercampos/dotfiles/README.md

 2. Delete the relevant section from .git/config.
 3. Run `git rm --cached path_to_submodule` (no trailing slash).
 4. Commit and delete the now untracked submodule files.
-You'll only need to commit the change to .gitmodules file.
+You'll only need to commit the change to .gitmodules file, when you do so git automatically adds the deleted submodule to the stage stuff to be commited.